open-component-model/ocm-website/content/en/mpas/core_concepts.md

 A `ComponentSubscription` is a Kubernetes Custom Resource that represents a subscription to a component.
-The `ComponentSubscription` is reconciled by the `OCM Replication Controller` which will generate the necessary Kubernetes resources to replicate the component to the target registry.
+The `ComponentSubscription` is reconciled by the `OCM Replication Controller` which will transfer the OCM component using the OCM library into the target registry.

 ## Target

 A `Target` is a Kubernetes Custom Resource that represents a target environment where a `Product` is to be deployed.
-The `Target` is reconciled by the `MPAS Product Controller` which will generate the necessary Kubernetes namespace and service account for the target.
+The `MPAS Product Controller` controller reconciles the `Target` and creates any necessary prerequisite that needs to exist in the target environment, e.g. a namespace and service account.